Tom Fromm writes:

 23. BEND THE LINE: Starting formation -any line with an even number of dancers.

-Dancers in each half of the line must be facing in the same direction.
-The center dancers in the line drop hands with each other.
-With each half of the line working as a unit, the ends move forward while the centers back up until both halves of the line are facing.
+the line drop hands with each other.
+With each half of the line working as a unit, the ends

 STYLING: As ends move forward, centers back up equally.
 Use normal couple handhold and in the event a new line is formed, immediately join hands in the new line.